brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ```php
 'thread.informations.1.subtopic.id'
 ```
 that was made through JsonPath into the response that came fron the GraphQL layer.
-This syntax is a little tricky, I know.
-But it pays in legibility when you understand it.
-So please read it again if you feel you still missing some understanding.
+This syntax is a little tricky.

-Nice.
-Now that you know how tests are working, let's test for the new field we are going to add.
+Now let's test for the new field we are going to add.

 #### Writting Our Test

-We will register an information with data in the 'about' field.
+We will register an information (again this information issue) with data in the 'about' field.
 After that we will load that thread back, query that field's value and assert it is equal to the original string.

-> In this test we use the *creteThreadsAndSubtopics* to create some data.
+> In this test we use the *createThreadsAndSubtopics* to create some data.
 After that we call the informationRegisterForThread field in the mutation object defined in our schema.
 We do that using the INFORMATION_REGISTER_FOR_THREAD helper.
-In that call we pass to arguments.
+In that call we pass two arguments.
 The threadId and the InformationInput object we have defined with our recently defined *about* field.
 > After that we query the thread and use the path *'thread.informations.0.about'* to grab the value of the 'about' field on the first information related to the thread object.
 We then assert to see if the value was saved.

 ```php